DariuszDepta/bsc-mbo-six-sigma/README.md

 ## What is MBO?

-Management by Objectives (MBO) is a performance management approach in which managers and employees work together to set, track, and achieve specific objectives aligned with organizational goals.
+Management by Objectives (MBO) is a performance management approach in which **managers and employees** work together to set, track, and achieve specific objectives **aligned with organizational goals**.
 Developed by Peter Drucker in the 1950s, MBO focuses on aligning individual goals with the company’s broader objectives, fostering clear communication, and motivating employees by involving them in the goal-setting process.

-The main steps in the MBO process include:
+### The main steps in the MBO process include:

+- **Setting Objectives**

-Setting Objectives: Managers and employees collaboratively define clear, measurable, and time-bound objectives that support organizational goals.
+  Managers and employees collaboratively define clear, measurable, and time-bound objectives that support organizational goals.
   This process ensures that each employee’s goals contribute directly to the company's strategic priorities.

+- **Developing Action Plans**

-Developing Action Plans: Each objective is broken down into actionable steps or tasks that outline how the goals will be achieved.
+  Each objective is broken down into actionable steps or tasks that outline how the goals will be achieved.
   This helps employees know exactly what needs to be done and provides a roadmap for success.

+- **Monitoring and Evaluation**

-Monitoring and Evaluation: Managers periodically review progress toward objectives with employees.
+  Managers periodically review progress toward objectives with employees.
   Regular check-ins allow for adjustments if needed and provide opportunities for feedback and support.

+- **Performance Evaluation and Reward**

-Performance Evaluation and Reward: At the end of the performance period, managers evaluate how well the objectives were met and reward employees based on their achievement.
+  At the end of the performance period, managers evaluate how well the objectives were met and reward employees based on their achievement.
 Rewards may include bonuses, promotions, or other incentives, aligning recognition with results.

-Benefits of MBO:
+### Benefits of MBO:

+- **Clear Direction and Alignment**

-Clear Direction and Alignment: Ensures employees know what is expected of them and how their work supports larger goals.
+  Ensures employees know what is expected of them and how their work supports larger goals.

+- **Employee Motivation and Engagement**

-Employee Motivation and Engagement: Involving employees in goal-setting can increase their commitment and motivation to achieve those goals.
+  Involving employees in goal-setting can increase their commitment and motivation to achieve those goals.

+- **Performance Transparency**:

-Performance Transparency: MBO makes it easier to assess performance because success is defined by specific, measurable objectives.
+  MBO makes it easier to assess performance because success is defined by specific, measurable objectives.

 Challenges of MBO:

 Time-Consuming: Setting and reviewing individual objectives can require significant time and effort.